spobel/homebridge-gpio-services/README.md

 |invertHighLowContactOpen | bool   | false   | Set to true if pinContactOpen outlet has to be inverted.
 |pinContactClose          | int    | -       | GPIO pin number for contact close.
 |invertHighLowContactClose| bool   | false   | Set to true if pinContactClose outlet has to be inverted.
+-->

 ## GPIO

-To configurate GPIO at startup:
+To activate GPIO configuration at startup you have to add a script like the following:
+(You will need this to avoid wrong default values at boot time.)
 ```
 sudo nano /etc/init.d/gpio
 ```
-Insert following:
+Script content :
 ```
 #!/bin/sh
 ### BEGIN INIT INFO